RobertoPrevato/Knight/README.md

 Commands
 --------------
 - -h --help displays the help for the console application
-- -p / --path *path* -m / --mode *mode {ko,ng}* starting from the given folder path, looks recursively inside each direct child folder, and generates for each of them a **templates.js** file containing the packed HTML files.
+- -p / --path *path* -m / --mode *mode {ko,ng}* starting from the given folder path, looks recursively inside each direct child folder for .html files, and generates for each directory a **templates.js** file containing the packed HTML files.

 Optional parameters
 --------------